 The OECD rules require aggregated data, including for stated capital.
 This means that when a holding company invests in a subsidiary, which then invests in another subsidiary, all within the same country, each of those investments is counted and aggregated.

 Accumulated earnings reflect the profits retained and not used for any other purpose, such as to pay dividends to shareholders.

 Number of employees

 This is the average number of employees in the year, including permanent and temporary staff on long-term contracts.
 Some of our businesses are labour-intensive.
 Others, such as holding companies which hold shares in subsidiaries or joint ventures, are not.

-The data reported in line with CbCR comprises property, plant and equipment and inventories as at the closing balance sheet date on December 31, 2019.
-In 2019, Shell implemented International Financial Reporting Standard 16 Leases, which categorises some leases as assets on the balance sheet.
+The data reported in line with CbCR comprise property, plant and equipment and inventories as at the closing balance sheet date on December 31, 2020.